Ontario Tankard: Qualification

 Between 1972 and 2016, the event usually had 10 teams: Two teams from each of the four OCA regions, and one winner each from an eastern and western challenge round.
 When Ontario won the previous Brier, that team would be added to the field for the following season.
 In 1999, when Ontario had not only won the previous Brier, but an Ontario team also won the 1997 Canadian Olympic Curling Trials, the field was expanded to 12 teams, giving them an automatic berth.

 Format

+The event was separated from the Silver Tankard in 1938.
+From 1938 to 1953, the event was an eight team single elimination tournament, often held on a single day of competition.
+From 1954 to 1966, the event was an eight team round robin event, with the team having the best record qualifying for the Brier.
+In 1967, the event was expanded to a 16 team double knockout, further expanding to 18 teams in 1968.

+In 1972, the event was reduced to 10 teams, and reverted to a round robin format, with the team with the best record being crowned champion (a tiebreaker would be held if necessary).
+This format lasted until 1981, when a three team playoff was added.
+In 2001, the playoff was replaced with a four team page playoff.

-The format of the Tankard has differed each year from 2018 to 2023:
+The format of the Tankard differed each year from 2018 to 2023: